ON VICTORIA'S MORNINGTON PENINSULA

 There is plenty on offer all along this stretch of coast and the neighbouring towns, other than just beach and water activities, especially since Melbourne’s weather is unpredictable.
 Basically, there are days in Summer when it’s not that warm, so you will want to entertain yourself in other ways.

-I’m going to give you a few of the local highlights that you can enjoy in any weather, during a Melbourne holiday at Dromana beach.
+I’m going to give you a few of the local highlights that you can enjoy in any weather, all year round.

 1. Arthurs Seat Eagle Chairlift